AviMehta90/-CSE-464-2023-amehta65/Readme.md

 2. **Subclasses - BFSAlgorithm and DFSAlgorithm:**
     - Created two subclasses, `BFSAlgorithm` and `DFSAlgorithm`, that extend `GraphSearchAlgorithm`.
     - Implemented algorithm-specific steps such as retrieving the next node and processing neighbors.
+    - Implemented a single linked list structure for both the classes.
+The difference stands in the handling of neighbours where in BFS th behaviour of the linkedlist is queue and in DFS it is a stack.

 3. **Refactoring in GraphManipulator:**
     - Updated the `GraphManipulator` class to use the new template pattern.